Cambridge Architecture Summer School

 Of course, Architecture is also one of the most demanding, challenging and rewarding subjects you could choose to study at university, so it is important that you have a chance to try out some of the tasks you would be tackling as an architecture student to make sure you’re in the best possible position for university.
 Providing its participants real and valuable insights into what it’s like to study architecture at university level, this interactive two week architecture summer programme from Cambridge Immerse encompasses the history of architecture and its importance in society, covering a broad range of topics which you will be studying at university level.

 Since architecture is a vocational degree involving periods spent training in both educational and professional environments, the course is structured to include both theoretical and practical approaches to design, giving you invaluable opportunities to create your own architectures with the skills you have gained and to see your ideas realised in 3D form: an aspect of the course which makes it truly unique.

 Cambridge summer courses for Architecture

-As with all Cambridge Immerse courses, you will benefit from Oxbridge style, small-group teaching and university preparation workshops from expert tutors, reside in a beautiful central University of Cambridge college and enjoy a wide range of extracurricular activities, as well as subject-specific excursions to help you immerse yourself in architecture in the most practical and engaging way.
+As with all Cambridge Immerse courses, you will benefit from small-group teaching, reside in a beautiful central University of Cambridge college and enjoy a wide range of extracurricular activities, as well as subject-specific excursions to help you immerse yourself in architecture in the most practical and engaging way.
 Sound good?
 Read on, and find out more about what the course has to offer.